OfficeDev/TrainingContent/ConnectorActionableMsgs/02 Cards and Actions/Demos/02-Send-Actionable-Messages/readme.md

 ## Sending Actionable Messages

 In the previous section, you used the [MessageCard Playground]() app to design a card and send it to yourself.
-In this section, you will use PowerShell to send an email containing a card as well as using PowerShell to call a webhook URL that sends a card.
+In this section, you will use PowerShell to send an email containing a card.

 ### Write PowerShell to Send Email via Office 365 SMTP Server
 PowerShell provides a utility method `Send-MailMessage` that is used to send emails.
 We can use this method with the Office 365 SMTP Server to send an email using PowerShell.